Subscribe to updates

 Summary

-Ultimately, the committee concluded that the applicant had not rebutted the presumption against granting a new licence within the CIZ, and that the likely impact of granting the application would be to add negatively to the existing problems within the zone.
+Despite the applicant's arguments and proposed conditions, the Sub-Committee was not satisfied that the applicant had sufficiently rebutted the presumption against granting a licence within the CIZ.
+They concluded that the likely impact of granting the application would be to negatively add to the existing problems within the CIZ.

-Z & H One Rice Ltd, 46 Brick Lane
+Application for a New Premises Licence for Z & H One Rice Ltd, 46 Brick Lane, London E1 6RF

 Extension of Decision Deadlines

-The committee agreed to extend the decision deadline for the following applications to 28 February 2025:
+The Sub-Committee agreed to extend the decision deadlines for several applications until 28 February 2025.
+These included:

 Attendees